Lewandowski has now scored against all 18 Bundesliga clubs as he equals his best-ever tally | Goal.com

-Lewandowski has now scored against all 18 Bundesliga clubs as he equals his best-ever tally
+Lewandowski has now scored against all 18 Bundesliga clubs as he equals best-ever tally

 Robert Lewandowski was back among the goals for Bayern Munich in their meeting with Fortuna Dusseldorf and has now netted against all of the teams that make up the 2019-20 Bundesliga table.